SAT / ACT

-From November 2017 until December 2018 I taught SAT, ACT, and SSAT classes for Aurorae Young Learning in Bellevue.
+From 2017 until 2018 I taught SAT, ACT, and SSAT classes for Aurorae Young Learning in Bellevue.
 I was in charge of curriculum development for these classes.

 To achieve large score improvements on the SAT and ACT, it is imperative for students to do the homework.
-Score improvements of 4+ on the ACT and 180+ on the SAT are typical when students complete all of the homework I assign.
+Score improvements of 5+ on the ACT and 180+ on the SAT are typical when students complete all of the homework I assign.
 To this end, I ask that students and parents treat SAT / ACT preparation as the top academic concern while they are engaged in it.
 Let's do some math:

-- I recommend 12 to 18 hours of SAT or ACT tutoring for most students.
+I recommend 12 to 18 hours of SAT or ACT tutoring for most students.

-- I assign approximately 2 hours of homework for every hour of SAT or ACT tutoring, which is 24 to 36 total hours of homework.
+I assign approximately 2 hours of homework for every hour of SAT or ACT tutoring, which is 24 to 36 total hours of homework.

 OK.
 Now, here are the things that colleges care about most:

-- Maintaining a high GPA and taking challenging courses during high school (40%)
+Maintaining a high GPA and taking challenging courses during high school (40%)

-- SAT and / or ACT scores (30%)
+SAT and / or ACT scores (30%)

 Application essays (15%)

 If we assume that high school students spend on average 7 hours a day physically present at school, as well as 1.5 hours a day on homework, for 180 days a year, for 4 years, we calculate that the typical high school student spends approximately 6,000 hours on high school.
 And depending on the commitment, students spend anywhere from a few hundred to a few thousand hours on extracurriculars.

 SAT / ACT preparation is the quickest and most straightforward way to improve a student's chances of acceptance to any and all colleges.
-Students who prioritize test preparation (by doing all of the assigned homework) will attain their goals.
+Students who prioritize test preparation (by doing all of the assigned homework) will achieve their goals.